saidake/simi/docs/Algorithms.md

 > ]
 > ```
 ### Backtracking Solution
-Using a recursive process to add subsets to the result array `ans`.
+Use two backtracking processes to find subsets for result array `ans`.

 let's use `nums = [1,2,3]` as an example and illustrate the process using the following symbols:
 * `*` indicates creating a new list by copying `path` array into `ans`,